Methodology

 Only those providers with children under 5 registered for some government-funded early years provision are required to make an early years census return.
 A provider with no funded children under 5 would not appear in the early years census.
 For this reason, this publication does not provide a count of all children under 5 in private, voluntary, and independent providers.

-DfE receives a list of households with 2-year-olds who meet the eligibility criteria for the FRAS entitlement on the basis of receiving certain income-related benefits, in order to support targeting of eligible families (households with multiple 2-year-olds are not accounted for in these lists).
+DfE receives a list of households with 2-year-olds who meet the eligibility criteria for EL2 on the basis of receiving certain income-related benefits, in order to support targeting of eligible families (households with multiple 2-year-olds are not accounted for in these lists).
 The lists are provided by the Department for Work and Pensions (DWP), based on matching of benefit claim data held by DWP with child benefit records held by HMRC or derived from the Universal Credit Full Service claim process.
 Lists are provided to DfE at 7 points throughout the year and cover those eligible in the following 3 terms.

 The families on the list are potentially eligible for the entitlement through receipt of the following: